This really is the Best Vanilla Cheesecake Recipe! It’s light, creamy, luscious, and perfect topped with fresh berries.

 - 24 oz full fat cream cheese (3 8 oz or 250 gram packages)

 - 4 teaspoons lemon juice

 - a pinch of salt

-- Preheat the oven to 325 degrees F and lightly grease a 10" Springform pan.
+- Preheat the oven to 325 degrees F and lightly grease a 9″ Springform pan.

 - In a medium bowl, combine graham cracker crumbs, melted butter and sugar.
 Press into the prepared pan and up the sides about 1 inch up the sides.
 Bake for 12-15 minutes or until firm no longer moist.
 When done, reduce the oven heat to 275 degrees F.

 - Meanwhile, prepare your filling.
 In a large bowl, beat cream cheese until smooth.
 Add sugar, eggs, lemon juice, vanilla and salt and beat on low speed until smooth. **DO NOT overmix.
 Overbeating the eggs will result in too much air which will result in cracks.